Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Read EXIF Data

-Extract camera metadata embedded in JPEG images.
+Extract camera metadata embedded in JPEG photos.

 exif = img.getexif()